Principal investigator

 PhD candidate

 Carla completed an Honours BSc in Biology at the National Autonomous University of Mexico.
 She has been interested in viruses since high school, and pursued that interest through her academic life.
 She completed her MSc at the Center of Research and Advanced Studies (CINVESTAV) under the supervision of Dr. Rosa María del Ángel, studying the viral content in exosomes derived from dengue virus infected cells.
-Carla is now focusing on the roles of cyclophilins in regulating PKR and stress granule formation in the context of hepatitis C virus and coronavirus infection.
+Carla is now investigating the relegation of PKR and stress granule formation in the context of hepatitis C virus and coronavirus infection.
 She likes travelling to new places, and swimming.

 Carla was a recipient of a Mitacs Globalink Graduate Fellowship.
 She is currently supported by a PhD studentship from the Canadian Network on Hepatitis C.